-Since 1957, international real estate firm Hines has been developing landmark real estate projects that deliver lasting value to investors and communities.
-The company had been exploring new opportunities in Nashville’s booming commercial real estate market for several years and sought to capitalize on downtown Nashville’s popular and evolving SoBro neighborhood just south of Broadway.
+International real estate firm Hines had been exploring new opportunities in Nashville’s booming commercial real estate market for several years and sought to capitalize on downtown Nashville’s popular and evolving SoBro neighborhood just south of Broadway.

 Maximizing the Site

 Hines’ development sits atop a 25,527-square-foot floor plate situated between downtown’s First and Second avenues.
 Getting the program to fit and operate a certain way while maximizing the available retail area was akin to a jigsaw puzzle.
 One of the biggest factors was how to accommodate parking.
 We needed to provide a certain ratio of parking to office space to remain competitive.